sfQuery/prod/README.md

 Tables are very easy to implment in VF.
 Like all tables however, when they become large they start to impact the overall user experience of the page.
 With the `tableScroll()` method, you can enable scrolling on any table.
-This will set the height of the table to whatever you want it to be, then it will scroll up and down allowing the UI to remain cleanand functional.
-The `tableScroll()` method will also fix the header so the user won'thave to scroll up and down to remember what the columns were!
+This will set the height of the table to whatever you want it to be, then it will scroll up and down allowing the UI to remain clean and functional.
+The `tableScroll()` method will also fix the header to the top so the user won'thave to scroll up and down to remember what the columns were!
 You can  access this with the element bound action method.

 Examples: